PremPilu/LearningComputerVision/README.md

-# LearningComputerVision
+# **LearningComputerVision**
-Repository contains code written while learning Computer Vision using Deep Leaning and Non Deep Learning methods.
+Repository contains code and explanations for various Computer Vision tasks using Deep Leaning and Non Deep Learning methods which would be useful for future referece.
+The first set of Computer Vision tasks and methods are based on NPTEL course Deep Learning for Computer Vision.
+Various other tasks and methods for Computer Vision will be added incrementally.
+So this is a work in progress.